 EVRAZ North America is one of the most diversified steel manufactures in North America; headquartered in Chicago, Illinois with manufacturing facilities in the United States and Canada, EVRAZ North America is a wholly owned subsidiary of EVRAZ Group S.A., one of the largest vertically integrated steel and mining businesses in the world.
 Our diverse range of manufacturing capabilities allows us to produce a wide array of specialty steel products: plate, coiled plate, welded and seamless pipe for oil and gas applications, structural tubing, rail and wire rod / bar.
 We take a dynamic approach to manufacturing, using the production flexibility of our facilities to respond quickly to changes in the market for maximum efficiency and cost savings.

-We are currently searching for an International Trade Compliance and Government Affairs Data Analyst to join our Government Affairs Department at our Headquarters office located in Downtown Chicago.
+We are currently searching for an International Trade Compliance and Government Affairs Data Analyst to join our Headquarters located in Downtown Chicago.
 The ideal candidate will have a solid financial/ data driven background looking to move into a role allowing exposure to business operations.
 Responsibilities for this position include, but are not limited to:

 Assist with international trade anti-dumping investigations in U.S. and Canada from conception to completion, including working with internal and external teams to obtain financial and business data, preparing questionnaire responses, coordinating with outside trade counsel.